OptiMaL-PSE-Lab/Imperial-ML4CE-Course/BatchBayesianOptimization/README.md

 ## ❗ IMPORTANT UPDATES

+### A. Change in Coursework Optimizer.
+We have now updated the required optimizer.
+Instead of only batch BO, you are now able to use any and all data-driven methods or optimizers learnt from your course.
+However, you must still adhere to the 6 initialisation points + 75 total evaluation constraint.
+You must code this in its entirety unless when optimising for hyperparameters. (see point D).
+The marking criteria is based on the 'batch' approach - see point B. This gives leaway for some exploration.

-### A. Updated Marking Procedure for Batch Bayesian Optimization Coursework
+### B. Updated Marking Procedure for Data-Driven Optimization Coursework
 We have now updated the marking criteria.
 The marking will be based on the best function value you have discovered so far, starting from Batch 3 onwards.
 How the marking works: